Configuring Frontend Resource Caching

 When you access a page on your site, the page’s load time depends on how it retrieves frontend resources, such as JavaScript or CSS.
 Cached files are retrieved faster than files the browser must request from the web server.

-Most CSS files in Liferay have hashed file names at build time.
-For example, a clay.css file may appear at run-time with a randomly generated hash value in the name, like clay.(tvERyCVfuRc).css.
+Most JavaScript and CSS files in Liferay have hashed file names at build time.
+For example, a clay.css file may appear at run-time with a hash value in the name (generated based on the file’s contents), like clay.(tvERyCVfuRc).css.
 This hash value represents a unique version of this file, so the browser can identify that the file’s contents haven’t changed.
-This allows the file to remain in Liferay’s cache indefinitely.
+This allows the file to remain in the cache indefinitely.

-While many CSS resources are cached indefinitely so they only update when the file is redeployed with changed contents, some files have a limited time-to-live (TTL) in the cache.
-When this time expires, the next request must retrieve the file from the web server again.
+While many resources can be cached indefinitely so they only update when the file is redeployed with changed content, some files always have a limited time-to-live (TTL) in the cache.
+When this time expires, serving the resource again requires sending a request to the web server to check for an update to the file (and retrieve it, if it exists).

 Configuring Frontend Cache Behavior

-For files not cached indefinitely, you can configure the cache behavior in your Instance Settings:
+Configure the cache behavior for your frontend resources in your Instance Settings:

 -